Nabilthahamid/RAVDESS-Emotion-Recognition-System-/README.md

 ## Main Contributions

-This project proposes and evaluates **ESRA-RELA++**, an emotion-saliency and reliability-aware multimodal fusion framework.
+This project proposes and evaluates **ESRA-RELA**, an emotion-saliency and reliability-aware multimodal fusion framework.

 Key contributions: